Get insider access

 0.097

-Most scenes are slightly brighter in Game Mode, but the difference is small, and it's a bit less accurate.
+Most scenes are slightly brighter in Game Mode, but the difference is minor.
 Highlights pop out during darker moments in games, and combined with its remarkable contrast, this TV provides an impactful HDR gaming experience.

 These measurements are after calibrating the HDR white point with the following settings: